giovannabbottino/notebook/_docs/data_structure/list/stack.md

 }
 ```

-Don't worry about the first one, we initialize it with *NULL*.
+When the Stack is empty, you don't need to about it.
+Remeber, we initialize it with *NULL*.

 Let's make it Pop.
 To Pop you will only need the Stack itself.